 To learn more about trapping regulations in Canada and the AIHTS, click the following link.

 Traps are indiscriminate, which means that any person or animal (including companion animals and endangered species) get caught in traps.
 It is an unfortunate reality that people across Canada regularly report that their dogs or cats become injured and killed because of traps.
-There are no provinces in Canada that require warning signs be placed near trap locations to alert people of their presence.
+Provincial trapping regulations do not require warning signs to be placed near trap locations to alert people of their presence.
 As a result, even when traps are legally set in publicly accessible areas, people taking their dogs for walks are unaware of traps set in the area.
 A beautiful day out with their best friend can quickly turn into one of the most traumatic days of their life.

-The Fur-Bearers have compiled a partial list of incidents where non-target animals have been caught in traps in Canada.
+The Fur-Bearers has conducted research into the phenomenon of dogs and cats being caught in traps in Canada and compiled a partial list of incidents where non-target animals have been caught in traps in Canada.
 Click the following link to learn more.

 Hundreds of thousands of animals are trapped and killed in Canada each year.
 These animals include badgers, bears, beavers, bobcats, cougars, coyotes, ermines, fishers, foxes, lynx, martens, mink, muskrats, otters, rabbits, raccoons, seals, skunks, squirrels, wolves, and wolverines.
 Despite industry claims, these animals are not ‘harvested’ because they are surplus, weak, or diseased.
 These animals are trapped and killed because they happen to be one of the 20 species in Canada (out of an estimated 140,000) who have soft, thick fur that has monetary value in the commercial fur trade.

 Furbearing animals have a vital role to play in our environment.
-Not only can “wildlife management” be achieved without trapping and killing animals, but it is a preferred and ethical approach to coexisting with wildlife.
-Because traps are indiscriminate, endangered species are also being caught and killed by trappers, compounding the impact to ecosystems and fragile wildlife populations.
+The overconsumption and mass killing of animals during trapping season not only disrupts animal families, but entire ecosystems and habitats.
+Because traps are indiscriminate, endangered species are also being caught and killed in traps, compounding the impact to ecosystems and fragile wildlife populations.